Mayankm96/airsim_img_publisher/README.md

 ```
 ### Visualization on rviz

-An rviz configuration file can be found at [`/rviz/rvizConfig.rviz`](rviz/rvizConfig.rviz).
+An rviz configuration file can be found in the [`rviz`](rviz) directory.
 This configuration allows a user to see the published images, as well as the tf tree.
 ```
-rosrun rviz rviz -d ~/catkin_ws/src/airsim_img_publisher/rviz/octomapConfig.rviz
+rosrun rviz rviz -d ~/catkin_ws/src/airsim_img_publisher/rviz/pclConfig.rviz
 ```

 ## Nodes